danielobrien-bme/Medical_Imaging/README.md

 # Medical_Imaging
-Medical Imaging
+Digital Image-Processing Application

 Graphical User Interface (GUI) for digital-imaging and image-processing.
-The application is built using codelite and is written in C++.
+The application is built using codelite and wxWidgets and is written in C++.